 On the other hand, ALDI’s generous 10L size might not mean much when you’re using 1300W to cook a full basket.
 Air fryers with a similar capacity ranging between 8L to 12L usually have at least 1800W of power.

 There’s also another major downside to ALDI air fryers.
 These have only been offered as part of the discount supermarket’s weekly Special Buys and are not available all year-round.
 Plus, there’s no guarantee the same air fryer model will be listed when the sale returns.
 ALDI has also previously released a 2.5L Digital Air Fryer for $39.99.

 You can snag plenty of bargains from Kogan, with its own line of air fryers typically ranging between $89.99 and $169.99.
-Although it won’t be unusual to see products like the Kogan 4.2L Digital Low Fat 1400W Air Fryer ($129.99 RRP*) on sale for $79.99.
+Although it won’t be unusual to see products like the Kogan 4.2L Digital Low Fat 1400W Air Fryer ($129.99 RRP*).
 Here’s a comparison of Kogan’s cheapest air fryer, to Kmart’s mid-range model.

 |Programs||Seven pre-set functions||Seven pre-set functions|

 |Adjustable temperature||Up to 200℃||80℃-200℃|